 Radiation therapy is a standard course of treatment for patients with many types of cancer.
 Novel technologies have led to the development of highly precise techniques and more targeted radiation treatments.
 This spares the loss of healthy tissue and reduces the risk of side effects for patients.
 The radiation oncology team at NewYork-Presbyterian Medical Group Westchester has decades of experience treating all types of cancer using the latest radiation therapy techniques.

-Radiation therapy is given at NewYork-Presbyterian Lawrence Hospital and may include the following:
+Radiation therapy is given at NewYork-Presbyterian Westchester (formerly Lawrence Hospital) and may include the following:

 - Intensity-modulated radiation therapy (IMRT), which shapes beams of radiation at different intensities to target the tumor